kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 _(And **VENUS** would be once more.)_

----

-# Chapter Twelve - The Broadcast Channel
+# Chapter Thirteen - The Broadcast Channel
 **YEAR OF BROADCAST:** Early 1988
 **LOCATION:** URANUS – The Pillar, Sublevel 437
 **ERA:** POST-CURSE